pcxmac/g2deploy/README.md

   bundles : need meta packages for things like libvirt, to include patches for /etc ... bundles can be placed in /bundle/call/*.pkgs;*.patches/rootdir/...

-  put in a timer for waiting for the server should it be offline, post a warning to check the source location.
-(MGET)
+  x

   x

   check if modules deployed during install (only)

-  deploy is accruing packages in /var/lib/portage ...
+  !!!!!!     deploy is accruing packages in /var/lib/portage ...

-  need option for kernel source ... in deploy
+  need option for kernel source ... in deploy ?

-  /var/db/pkg & /var/db/repos still exist, pkg was filled ....
+  !!!!!   /var/db/pkg & /var/db/repos still exist, pkg was filled ....

   a system update might be getting rid of the spi-... issues